-The kit is designed for the in vitro quantification of Japanese encephalitis virus genomes and to have a broad detection profile.
-Specifically, the primers will detect over 95% of sequences available on the NCBI database at the time of last review.
+The kit is designed for the in vitro quantification of avian influenza A virus subtype H5N1 genomes and to have a broad detection profile.
+Specifically, the primers will detect over 95% of sequences of avian origin available on the GISAID EpiFlu database in the previous three years.
+Due to the sequence evolution observed in genomes of RNA viruses, three years is considered an adequate time period for analysis.